The Three Enchanted Princes: Greece

 In the context of Greek variants, Richard MacGillivray Dawkins identified two forms of the type, a simpler and a longer one.
 In the simple form, the protagonist receives help from the magic brothers-in-law in courting the "Fair One of the World".
 In the longer form, after the sisters' marriages, the three brothers enter a forest and are attacked by three enemies, usually killed by the third brother.
 Later, the youngest brother finds a person who alternates day and night by manipulating balls of white and black yarn or skeins, whom he ties up a tree, and later finds a cadre of robbers or giants who intend to invade a nearby king's castle.
 The tale also continues as the hero's wife is abducted by an enemy creature whose soul lies in an external place.

 Johann Georg von Hahn collected a version titled Der Schwager des Löwen, des Tigers und des Adlers from Negades, in Epiros.
 The animals are a lion, a tiger and an eagle.
 The tale was translated as The Lion, The Tiger and The Eagle by Reverend Edmund Martin Geldart.

 French Hellenist Émile Legrand collected a variant titled Le Dracophage.

-A variant from Crete, Die Töchter des Königs Tsun Matsun, was collected by Paul Kretschmer.
-In this, the brother-in-law are the king of tigers and lions and the king of birds.
+German linguist Paul Kretschmer collected a tale from Crete titled Die Töchter des Königs Tsun Matsun ("The Daughter of King Tsun Matsun"), wherein the brothers-in-law are the king of tigers and lions and the king of birds.

 Richard McGillivrey Dawkins collected two variants from Ulaghátsh, in Cappadocia, which he dubbed The Magic Brothers-in-Law: in the first, they are married to dervishes; in the second, the girls are married to devs.